🚨 $100K in Sight: Follow Bitcoin’s Final Push Live! TRACK NOW

 Before the second halving, Bitcoin's price was at around $650.
 As the halving happened and the market started entering into some bullish sentiments, BTC eventually reached a price tag of *almost* $19,000!
 Then, the Crypto Winter happened, and the price of all cryptocurrencies took a huge hit - BTC fell to under $4,000 at its lowest point.

-Next Bitcoin Halving Dates: Bitcoin halving chart.
+Bitcoin Halving Dates: four Bitcoin halvings marked on the BTC price chart.

-Before the last halving in 2020, Bitcoin's price was at around $9,000.
+Before the third halving in 2020, Bitcoin's price was at around $9,000.
 After the halving, BTC reached a record price of $67,549 before once again crashing down to around $20,000 and staying in that range for a while.

 Now, a big point that needs to be emphasized (and taken into account) here is that while analyzing Bitcoin halving dates is useful, it also doesn't really tell us the whole story.